hungtrieu/vika-fnb/README.md

 For example, if you want to change route from 'admin' to 'app', you need to update route to 'filament.app.auth.login'

+# If you have cors error when deploy to production

+Change the 'app/Http/Middleware/TrustProxies.php'

+    protected $proxies = '*';

 # Add super admin user

 Because vika-fnb has relationship: User belong to a Store, so you may receive crash code when trying to create fillament user.
 To prevent that, you need to do like below: